CodeURJC-DAW-2024-25/webapp18/README.md

 ![image](https://github.com/user-attachments/assets/5f86eddd-8454-4a77-96e7-bc94345c4975)

 - **index.html** -> Main page of the web application.
-Here you can select your preferred hotel, search for others, access your profile, log in, contact us...
+Here you can select your preferred apartment, search for others, access your profile, log in, contact us...
 ![image](https://github.com/user-attachments/assets/26dc8dfb-dc78-4cbb-92d7-9e83bc8800a5)

 - **managerList** -> Shows all managers included in the database.
 Can make certain actions with them, and show their current apartments.